osnr/TabFS/README.md

 existing tools](https://twitter.com/rsnous/status/1018570020324962305)
-on your computer that already know how to deal with files -- terminal commands, scripting languages, etc -- and use them to control and draw information from your browser.
-You don't need to write a browser extension from scratch every time you want to do anything.
+on your computer that already know how to deal with files -- terminal commands, scripting languages, etc -- and use them to control and draw information out of your browser.
+You don't need to code up a browser extension from scratch every time you want to do anything.

 ## Examples of stuff you can do!